 - The first ITF Beach Tennis World Team Championship takes place in Moscow, Russia.

-- Start of three year deal which sees the European Beach Tennis Championships hosted in Borgo Maggiore, San Marino.
+- European Beach Tennis Championships hosted in Borgo Maggiore, San Marino.

 - The Beach Tennis World Championships leave Italy for the first time with the new host becoming Burgas City, Bulgaria.

 - Topspin, a German tennis and beach tennis manufacturer of 25+ years who produces rackets, balls and clothing for tennis and beach tennis along with tennis racket string, sign contract in April to become sponsors of the Beach Tennis World Championships for 2012 and 2013